istio/istio.io/content/docs/concepts/security/index.md

 ### Enabling authorization

 You enable authorization using a `RbacConfig` object.
-The `RbacConfig` object is a mesh global singleton with a fixed name “default”, at most one `RbacConfig` instance is allowed to be used in the mesh.
+The `RbacConfig` object is a mesh global singleton with a fixed name "default”, at most one `RbacConfig` instance is allowed to be used in the mesh.
 Like other Istio configuration objects it is defined as a [Kubernetes `CustomResourceDefinition` (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) object.

-In `RbacConfig` object, the operator can specify “mode”, which can be one of the following:
+In `RbacConfig` object, the operator can specify "mode”, which can be one of the following:

 * **`OFF`**: Istio authorization is disabled.
 * **`ON`**: Istio authorization is enabled for all services in the mesh.
-* **`ON_WITH_INCLUSION`**: Istio authorization is enabled only for services and namespaces specified in “inclusion” field.
+* **`ON_WITH_INCLUSION`**: Istio authorization is enabled only for services and namespaces specified in "inclusion” field.
-* **`ON_WITH_EXCLUSION`**: Istio authorization is enabled for all services in the mesh except the services and namespaces specified in “exclusion” field.
+* **`ON_WITH_EXCLUSION`**: Istio authorization is enabled for all services in the mesh except the services and namespaces specified in "exclusion” field.

-In the following example, authorization is enabled for the “default” namespace.
+In the following example, authorization is enabled for the "default” namespace.

 {{< text yaml >}}
-apiVersion: “rbac.istio.io/v1alpha1”
+apiVersion: "rbac.istio.io/v1alpha1”
 kind: RbacConfig
 metadata:
   name: default